 RATE METHODOLOGY

-Table of Contents:

 I. INTRODUCTION

-II.
-RATE SETTING PROCESS

-1. Adjustment of Rates

-2. Dates for Rate Applications and Rate Setting

-3. Adjustments to Rate Setting Process

-4. Anticipated Capital and Debt Expenses

-III.
-DEFINITIONS

-IV.
-RATE SETTING IMPLEMENTATION AND GUIDELINES

-ATTACHMENT 1: COST OF SERVICE FACTORS

-ATTACHMENT 2: SAMPLE CALCULATION

-UPPER VALLEY DISPOSAL SERVICE RATE METHODOLOGY

-I. INTRODUCTION

-The Rate Methodology contained herein is intended to provide a consistent framework for establishing the Rates to the Franchisee, the Upper Valley Disposal Service (the "CONTRACTOR") by the Rate Setting Agency, the Upper Valley Waste Management AGENCY (the "AGENCY”).
-The AGENCY and the CONTRACTOR have agreed on a methodology which incorporates an adjustment based on a review of Major Allowable Expenses and Major Recoverable Expenses and adjusting all Other Allowable Non-Fuel Expenses and Other Recoverable Expenses by the Adjusted CPI Index.
+The Rate Methodology contained in this Exhibit B to the AGREEMENT is intended to provide a consistent framework for establishing the Rates that the CONTRACTOR may charge to customers for CONTRACTOR’s SOLID WASTE HANDLING SERVICES.
+The AGENCY and the CONTRACTOR have agreed on a Rate Methodology which incorporates a review of CONTRACTOR’s Major Allowable Expenses and Major Recoverable Expenses and adjusting all Other Allowable Non-Fuel Expenses and Other Recoverable Expenses (as those terms are defined below) by the Adjusted CPI Index.
 Allowable Fuel Expenses will be adjusted using the Fuel Index.
-Construction and Demolition Debris Program (CDP) expenses will be included in the Rate Methodology contained herein.
+The CDP expenses will be included in the Rate Methodology contained herein.
 CONTRACTOR shall provide the CDP Performance Report (defined below) to AGENCY.
-This methodology has been developed by the AGENCY in consultation with its MEMBERS, recognizing the importance of uniform Rate review for the collection services on the overall costs of waste management for the ratepayers within the AGENCY's MEMBER jurisdictions.
+This Rate Methodology has been developed by the AGENCY in consultation with its MEMBERS, recognizing the importance of uniform Rate review for the collection services on the overall costs of waste management for the ratepayers within the AGENCY's MEMBER jurisdictions.

 II.
 RATE SETTING PROCESS